Same firm checked background of Navy Yard shooter, Snowden

 McCaskill, who heads the Senate Subcommittee on Financial and Contracting Oversight, said USIS does about 65 percent of all background check investigations conducted by government contractors and more than half of those conducted by the OPM.

-Earlier this week, OPM said it had identified a 2004 arrest for malicious mischief during the background review for Alexis, and the Defence Department granted his security clearance in 2008.
+Earlier this week, OPM said it had identified a 2004 arrest for malicious mischief during the background review for Alexis, and the Defense Department granted his security clearance in 2008.

 For a "secret" clearance, the applicant fills out a questionnaire and checks are made of federal records, credit history records, and criminal history records, OPM said.